 Question: My roommate moved out and left his vehicle at my house.
-I have told him plenty of time to come get it and he hasn’t.
+I have told him plenty of time to come to get it, and he hasn’t.
 Can I get the title in my name?

-Each state has its own procedure regarding abandoned cars and and how long it has to be sitting there for the property to be considered abandon.
-From what we have read whether the vehicle is abandoned on private property, a repair shop, parking lot or in an impoundment lot the process is often long and tedious with no guarantee that you will end up with the title to the car.
+Each state has its own procedure regarding abandoned cars and how long it has to be sitting there for the property to be considered abandoned.
+From what we have read, whether the vehicle is abandoned on private property, a repair shop, a parking lot, or in an impoundment lot, the process is often long and tedious, with no guarantee that you will end up with the title to the car.

-The Cincinnati, Ohio clerk of the court states that if you have a car abandoned on your property you first need to contact your local law enforcement office, as each area has different rules on this.
-Some law enforcement agencies will come to your property and remove the vehicle, others will say it is on your property and you will have to find out who the owner is and contact them.
-If local law enforcement will not remove the vehicle, you would need legal advice and possibly a court ordered title to be put in your name.
+The Cincinnati, Ohio, clerk of the court states that if you have a car abandoned on your property, you first need to contact your local law enforcement officials, as each area has different rules on this.
+Some law enforcement agencies will come to your property and remove the vehicle, others will say it is on your property, and you will have to find out who the owner is and contact them.
+If local law enforcement will not remove the vehicle, you would need legal advice and possibly a court-ordered title to be put in your name.

-Thus in Ohio it appears that you would need a court order to get title to the car in your name for the vehicle your roommate left.
-In other states or areas it may be easier to obtain title but likely you would have to prove that it was abandoned.
+Thus in Ohio, it appears that you would need a court order to get the title to the car in your name for the vehicle your roommate left.
+In other states or areas, it may be easier to obtain a title, but you would likely have to prove that it was abandoned.

-Section 4002 goes on to say that upon order of the court as provided in this chapter, any person who holds, stores, safekeeps or otherwise is left with possession of any abandoned personal property, including but not limited to automobiles, motorcycles, boats and furnishings, which has been abandoned by the owner shall be vested with complete and absolute title to said abandoned personal property and shall have all right to sell, alienate, gift or otherwise dispose of the said abandoned personal property provided such transfer does not violate preliminary injunctions in effect.
+Section 4002 goes on to say that upon order of the court, as provided in this chapter, any person who holds, stores, safe keeps, or otherwise is left with the possession of any abandoned personal property, including but not limited to automobiles, motorcycles, boats, and furnishings, which the owner has abandoned shall be vested with complete and absolute title to said abandoned personal property and shall have all right to sell, alienate, gift or otherwise dispose of the said abandoned personal property provided such transfer does not violate preliminary injunctions in effect.

-Then in section 4003 it tells how to petition for the right to obtain title of an abandoned item.
-The court then will try to find the owner and if a response is given by the “owner” then a hearing is set to determine ownership of the property.
+Then section 4003, tells how to petition for the right to obtain the title of an abandoned item.
+The court then will try to find the owner, and if a response is given by the “owner” then a hearing is set to determine ownership of the property.

 If you are able to get the car put in your name and need to register and insure it, then you can get affordable auto insurance here with us.